jorenvh/laravel-share/README.md

 Since this package relies on Fontawesome, you will have to require it's css, js & fonts in your app.
 You can do that by requesting a embed code [via their website](http://fontawesome.io/get-started/) or by installing it locally in your project.

+Laravel share supports Font Awesome v4 and v5, by default v4 is used.
+You can specify the version you want to use in ```config/laravel-share.php```

 ### Javascript

 Load jquery.min.js & share.js by adding the following lines to your template files.